SudheendraBS/adaptordie/lab3.md

 Return to the Apigee Edge Management UI and view the trace session for your API.
 You can now verify that your throttling policy is rejecting traffic.

 ![Spike Trace](spike-trace.png)

+## FAQ

+Many people who first encounter the Spike Arrest policy ask the question: "I configured the Spike Arrest for 5 calls per minute, but it rejected calls after just 2-3.
+Why?"

+The Spike Arrest provides protection against sudden spikes in traffic.
+Imagine if you configured your Spike Arrest policy to allow 1,000 calls per minute.
+If all 1,000 calls are made in the first second of a given minute, it may still overload your backend.
+Spike Arrest can smooth out the traffic pattern of incoming calls.

+For cases where you want to allow a specific number of API calls regardless of the rate, you can use the Quota policy instead.

+## Up Next

+In this lab, you configured basic traffic throttling.
+You configured your first policy, used the API client inside API Studio to test your policy, and used the trace tool to verify that your API was working correctly.

+When you're ready, get started on [Lab 4 - Improving API performance with Caching](lab4.md)